Athaodam/PPPGSF/README.md

 **Sreypich Chhun (she/her/hers)**

 Mr.
 Sreypich Chhun is a master's student at the Royal University of Agriculture (Cambodia) majoring in Agricultural Extension.
 Also, she is a graduate research assistant supported by scholarship from the Center of Excellence on Sustainable Agricultural Intensification of Nutrition (CE SAIN).
 Under CE SAIN's project "S-3 Cambodia: Scaling Suitable Sustainable Technologies" framework she has conducted research for her thesis entitled "Assessment on Secondhand School Students' Knowledge and Perception Through the Training in Nutrition-based Wild Food plants Garden."
-Sreypich contributed to Plant Planet Plate as a research assistant and field translator.
+Sreypich contributed to Plant Planet Plate as a research assistant, conducting both field translations and transcriptions.

 # Our Community